grscwf/twin-mt/nero-paths.md

 <details>

 - Player has done 1st Floor Hard.
 Nero escaped 1st floor and has the mirror.
-- (1) Read spellbook, to find out about gems and teleport spell.
+- (1) Read spellbook to find out about gems and the teleport spell.
 - (2) Use mirror and poltergeist device in lion room to immobilize lion.
+  The lion doesn't stay immobilized, but you can repeat it forever.
 - (3) Get a blank gem from the lion room.
 - (4) Energize the gem with teleport.
 - (5) Teleport out.